 To make these products and business models a reality, companies need a deep digitalization of the development process.
 The digital twin allows you to “fly the aircraft before building it.”
-However, UAM needs to become a reality at a certain point, and the program will “fight for its life” to obtain certification.
+However, the UAM needs to become a reality at a certain point, and the program will “fight for its life” to obtain certification.
 Product design and engineering, model-based systems engineering and verification management digital threads are essential to success.

-Develop UAM from concept to reality
+Develop urban air mobility from concept to reality

 Secure UAM program execution excellence using digital twins and digital threads.
 Learn how to:

 Optimize the electromechanical, electromagnetic and thermal behavior to achieve the required power-to-weight ratio

 Implement a scalable modeling approach, from component level to integrated aircraft and from low- to high-fidelity representations

 Adopt a digital twin approach to de-risk the development of these novel architectures – from early concept, tradeoff studies and detailed design to verification and certification

 Manage all digital models in support of agile product development

 Rolls-Royce: Pioneering electrical propulsion units for (hybrid) electric aircraft

 Using Siemens digital twin technology, Rolls-Royce developed an electric motor in 9 months and 19 days, from scratch to the first test run of the prototype on the test bench.
 They created a digital twin of the individual components and the corresponding integrated propulsion system to optimize and verify the operations before the first eVTOL flight.